gajus/eslint-plugin-jsdoc/README.md

 function quux () {

 }
-// Message: Sentence should start with an uppercase character.
+// Message: Sentences should start with an uppercase character.

 /**
  * foo?